bokner/solverl/README.md

 # Solverl

 Erlang/Elixir interface to [Minizinc](https://www.minizinc.org).
+Disclaimer: The code has neither been extensively tested, nor used in production.
+Use on your own risk.

 ## Installation

-Installation of [Minizinc](https://www.minizinc.org) is required on your system.
+You will need to install Minizinc.
 Please refer to https://www.minizinc.org/software.html for details.

+Note:
+The code is known to run on macOS Catalina and Ubuntu 18.04 with Minizinc v2.4.3 only.

+Note:
+`minizinc` executable is expected to be in its default location, or in a folder in the $PATH `env` variable.
+Otherwise, you can use `minizinc_executable` option (see [Solver Options](#solver-options)).

 The package can be installed by adding `solverl` to your list of dependencies in `mix.exs`: